Innova (INN) Trading 0% Higher Over Last 7 Days

-Innova (INN) traded up 0% against the U.S. dollar during the 1-day period ending at 12:00 PM Eastern on May 29th.
-Innova has a total market capitalization of $81,504.52 and $1.00 worth of Innova was traded on exchanges in the last 24 hours.
-During the last seven days, Innova has traded up 0% against the U.S. dollar.
-One Innova coin can now be purchased for approximately $0.0118 or 0.00000040 BTC on exchanges.
+Innova (INN) traded 0% higher against the dollar during the 24 hour period ending at 7:00 AM E.T. on May 31st.
+One Innova coin can currently be purchased for about $0.0118 or 0.00000037 BTC on major exchanges.
+In the last week, Innova has traded 0% higher against the dollar.
+Innova has a total market cap of $81,527.14 and approximately $1.00 worth of Innova was traded on exchanges in the last 24 hours.

 - IPChain (IPC) traded flat against the dollar and now trades at $0.0300 or 0.00000316 BTC.